JuliaLang/IJulia.jl/docs/src/_changelog.md

 ### Fixed
 - Fixed the display of `UnionAll` types such as `Pair.body` ([#1203]).
+- Fixed a bug in the PythonCall extension that would break opening comms from the frontend side ([#1206]).

 ### Changed
 - Replaced JSON.jl with a vendored copy of